SonarSource/sonarlint-core/API_CHANGES.md

 ## Breaking changes

 ## New features
+* Add a method to `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient` to allow backend to request inferred analysis properties from the client before every analysis.
+It's important because properties may change depends on files being analysed and to spare clients from implementing listeners of configuration change.
+  * `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#getInferredAnalysisProperties` to request inferred properties
-* Add a set of methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService` the service to let the client notify the backend with analysis properties - inferred by SonarLint and defined by the user
+* Add a method to the `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService` to let the client notify the backend with analysis properties - inferred by SonarLint and defined by the user
   * `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#didSetUserAnalysisProperties` to set user defined properties
-  * `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#didSetInferredAnalysisProperties` to set inferred properties
-  * `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#didUpdateInferredAnalysisProperties` to update inferred properties
 * For analysis, both user-defined and inferred properties will be merged.
 In case if same property is inferred by SonarLint and provided by the user - the inferred value will be used for analysis

 ### Open Issue in IDE